Cries in the Night: Production

+Filming

-The budget for the film was roughly CAD$ 1,431,780 and the production was filmed from July 23, 1979 to September 12, 1979.
+The budget for the film was roughly CAD$1,431,780 and the production was filmed from July 23, 1979 to September 12, 1979.
 It as shot on location in several cities in Ontario, including Elora, Guelph, Markham, and Toronto.
-The building that stood in for the Chalmers Funeral Home was in actuality not a funeral home; it was a spacious mansion with gables located on Reesor Road in Markham, Ontario, and this house was later used again in an episode of the 1990s Canadian-American horror anthology series Goosebumps (as the O'Dell House in the 2-part episode "Night of the Living Dummy III"), which William Fruet co-produced.
+The building that stood in for the Chalmers Funeral Home was in actuality not a funeral home; it was a spacious mansion with gables located on Reesor Road in Markham, Ontario, and this house was later used again in an episode of the 1990s Canadian-American horror anthology series Goosebumps (as the O'Dell House in the 2-part episode "Night of the Living Dummy III"), which Fruet co-produced.
 The scenes at the quarry were filmed at the Elora Quarry in Elora, Ontario; this quarry has been a conservation park and public beach since the 1970s, and unlike the Reesor mansion, can be visited by tourists.
 Both locations were sought out and booked for filming in advance by Fruet.

 According to actress Lesleh Donaldson, actress Kay Hawtrey and director William Fruet did not get along well, stating that "She couldn’t stand him.
 She hated him.
 Just hated him."
 She also recalled Hawtrey "...being a nervous wreck nearly every morning.
 And then she claimed Bill was making her do stuff at the end that was too much for her.
 In the scene where she's down in the cellar, there were a lot of crew guys doubling for her, with the axe and swinging stuff around.
 It wasn’t her doing that."

 On director Fruet, Donaldson stated that she "knew that he would do things off-the-cuff at the last minute, like changing a scene.
 [I] might not have been called in that day and suddenly I’d get a call telling me "Get to the set now!", and I’d have to do a scene I hadn’t memorized yet.
 It was tense that way."

 Release

-The film was released in Canada in 1980 by Frontier Amusements under its original title, Cries in the Night.
-Two years later, it received a theatrical release in the United States through Motion Picture Marketing (MPM) under the alternate title Funeral Home.

-Reception
+Box office

+The film was first released in eastern Canada through Frontier Amusements, opening in Kitchener, Ontario on October 3, 1980.
+It later opened in Brantford, Ontario on April 24, 1981.
+The following summer, Motion Picture Marketing re-released it under the alternative title Funeral Home in various cities in the United States, including Salt Lake City, Philadelphia, and Kansas City, Missouri.
+It was also re-released in its native Canada under this revised title: It screened as Funeral Home in Calgary in July 1982, and in Vancouver in August 1982.
+The film premiered in Los Angeles on January 28, 1983.

+Between its releases in Canada and the United States, the film grossed $1,301,700 at the box office.